LNG Terminal DCF Financial Model (2026 Excel)

-Excel 20 Year 3 Statement LNG Terminal Financial Model, covering the Income Statement, Cash Flow Statement, and Balance Sheet.
-Cost structures, and financial statements to forecast the financial health of your terminal’s operations.
+20 Year 3 Statement LNG Terminal DCF Financial Model (2026 Excel) covering the Income Statement, Cash Flow Statement, and Balance Sheet.
+Cost structures, financial statements, Discounted Cash Flow (DCF) with Terminal Value, Sensitivity Analysis, and WACC, to forecast the financial health of your terminal’s operations.

 A very detailed Financial Model for an LNG Terminal (150 Excel Tab Workbook) used to assess the financial viability, performance, and risks associated with an LNG (Liquefied Natural Gas) terminal project.
 It integrates various financial, operational, and market assumptions into structured financial statements: the Income Statement, Cash Flow Statement, and Balance Sheets.
 20x Income Statements, Cash Flow Statements, Balance Sheets, CAPEX Sheets, OPEX Sheets, Statement Summary Sheets, and Revenue Forecasting Charts with the specified revenue streams, BEA charts, sales summary charts, employee salary tabs and expenses sheets.